Claude Code Plugins

 name Conducting Code Review

-description Complete workflow for conducting thorough code reviews with test verification and structured feedback
+description Complete workflow for conducting thorough code reviews with structured feedback

-when_to_use when you have uncommitted changes OR completed work OR about to merge, to determine if code review is required.
-Also when conducting code review, when another agent asks you to review code, after being dispatched by requesting-code-review skill
+when_to_use when conducting code review, when another agent asks you to review code, after being dispatched by requesting-code-review skill

 Conducting Code Review